KoushalShrma/Nomad-terraform-deployment-by-koushalSharma/README.md

 # Nomad Cluster Deployment with Terraform

-## Overview
+## About this project

-This project demonstrates the deployment of a secure, scalable, and resilient HashiCorp Nomad cluster on AWS using Infrastructure as Code (Terraform).
-This is my implementation for the MLOps Engineer test task, showcasing distributed systems provisioning, secure networking, and infrastructure best practices.
+I built this repository as a student project to demonstrate provisioning a small HashiCorp Nomad cluster on AWS using Terraform.
+The goal was to show practical infrastructure-as-code, basic networking, and a simple application deployment with Nomad and Consul.

 ## Architecture